MikeHeiber/KMC_Lattice/README.md

 # KMC_Lattice

 ## General Information
 This object-oriented C++ software package contains a general framework for lattice kinetic Monte Carlo (KMC) simulations.
 This framework consists of a number of utility functions and base classes that must be extended to create a full operational KMC simulation.
 The goal of this package is to be robust and flexible so that users can easily develop KMC simulations for a wide variety of different scientific problems without the need to start from scratch.
+Try it out on [Github](https://github.com/MikeHeiber/KMC_Lattice).

 This KMC_Lattice package uses the first reaction method with adjustable event recalculation for computationally efficient simulations.
 The package is designed to be usable on a personal computer and on high performance computing clusters.
-An example implementation of this general KMC framework can be found in the derived [KMC_Lattice_example](https://github.com/MikeHeiber/KMC_Lattice_example) package.
+A simple example implementation of this general KMC framework can be found in the derived [KMC_Lattice_example](https://github.com/MikeHeiber/KMC_Lattice_example) package.
+Check out the [Excimontec](https://github.com/MikeHeiber/Excimontec) software package to see a more detailed tool used for simulating organic semiconductor materials and devices.

 For further reading about kinetic Monte Carlo simulations, a nice overview of the theory and algorithm can be found here: